Jumbofile/Darktrace-API-boilerplate/README.md

 URL = This is where you put the Darktrace URLs

 PRIVATE_KEY = This is where you put the private key provided by Darktrace

+This is a basic setup to pull information from darktrace.